 “I found Marion in the Deep Web,” Kochanski continued, “They said he was talented, Paris-trained, ‘a photographic eye and a master’s hand in his brushstrokes.’
 So I hired him to do a fake of my Vermeer for an insurance fraud scheme.
 Sanchez was taking the painting to him that night he was murdered.”

 Silence.
-The old man had a habit of closing his eyes and only half-listening, forgetting much of what he heard and sleeping through the rest, a convenient way to forgive.
+The old priest had a habit of closing his eyes and only half-listening, forgetting much of what he heard and sleeping through the rest, a convenient way to forgive.

 Kochanski waited.
 The silent night and cold stars offered no inspiration.
-So he drank his first shot of Dew.
+So he drank another shot of Dew.
 Now talking was easier.
 “I offend my base colleagues by calling them ‘techies’ and then that judgmental American, Campbell, thinks I’m a drunk.”

 “So the wife’s relatives send them a small monthly check.
 Marion is also getting payments into his bank account from a rich lawyer in Chicago named Jim Sichet for doing a family portrait.
 That’s the same cutthroat that keeps trying to take over my Pierre Building.
 But even counting public aid, it still doesn’t add up to the money Marion’s family is spending.”